What is an OxymeL?

 Oxymels are incredibly versatile.
 Depending on the herbs you choose, oxymels can support a wide range of wellness goals.
 From boosting immunity and easing digestion to calming nerves and supporting respiratory health.
 They’re a delicious and alcohol-free alternative to tinctures, making them ideal for children or those avoiding alcohol.

 Because of the vinegar base, oxymels also aid in nutrient absorption and gut health, especially when taken before meals!
+It’s my favorite way to use oxymels in my household, besides making a tangy mocktail.

-Why Choose a Handcrafted Oxymel?
+Why Choose MY Handcrafted Oxymels?

 I make it a point to choose local herbs whenever possible and source honey from my local area.
 Perfect for folks looking to add local honey to their diet.
 You just can’t get that with mass-produced products.
 You can quite literally feel the love that went into these oxymels.